Larissa railway station: Nationalisation

+GAIAOSE

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.

 In 2005 part of the station building was given over to a museum.
 Housed in auxiliary buildings of the main station building, it houses railway Paraphernalia from Thessaly Railways and the 1930s and is run by the Association of Friends of the Larissa Railway (S.F.S.L.).
 In 2008, all Proastiakos were transferred from OSE to TrainOSE.

 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 In 2011 it was reported that the Greek government was looking at divestiture of certain high-profile assets of OSE, namely a number of the larger terminal stations, most notably Athens, Piraeus, Thessaloniki, Volos and also Larissa.
 In January 2017, heavy snowfall forced many trains services to be suspended.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, (Now Hellenic Train) a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, (Now Hellenic Train) a wholly owned subsidiary of Ferrovie dello Stato Italiane.
+Infrastructure, including stations, remained under the control of OSE.
 In 2018 a new coffee shop opened within the station.
 In 2019 the station received negative publicity after it was reported the high levels of rubbish left in and around the station.
 The issue stemmed for one of finally responsibility for cleaning and maintaining the station forecourt.
 In October 2019, the station played host to a Training Seminar The train goes… school… and protects the environment, health and culture.
 The event was organised via the Directorates of Primary Education of Larissa and Magnesia (through the Responsible School Activities and in collaboration with the Regional Center for Educational Planning (PEKES) of PDE Thessaly, Coordination of Sustainability of Thessaly and OSE).
 The event was held on 16 October 2019 from 17.00 to 20.00 within the station building.